Patrick Kennedy (director): Career

-Kennedy has been the Artistic Director of Patrick Kennedy Theatre Machine (originally The Phenomenological Theatre) since 2008, during which his 2009 production of The Lesson won critical acclaim from The Scotsman.
+Kennedy is the founder of Patrick Kennedy Theatre Machine (originally The Phenomenological Theatre)active since 2008, during which his 2009 production of The Lesson won critical acclaim from The Scotsman.

 He is recognised for his distinctive and idiosyncratic style incorporating elements of dada, vaudeville, grotesque and surrealism.

 In 2012 he devised and directed Halbwelt Kultur at the Churchill Theatre.
 The show was the VIP pre-show to Rufus Norris's Cabaret during its run at the theatre before moving on to Notting Hill, Battersea, Riverside Studios and Jermyn Street Theatre.

 In 2013, Kennedy directed the second and largest incarnation of If It Only Even Runs A Minute at the London Hippodrome.

 In 2014, Kennedy directed the London premiere of Up From Paradise by Arthur Miller and European premiere of Doctor Selavy's Magic Theatre by Richard Foreman.
 In April 2014, Kennedy devised and directed a celebratory concert at the London Hippodrome of American composer Stanley Silverman.
 In November 2014 he adapted and directed the world premiere of The Cherry Orchard set in London in 1976.